retajal/first/README.md

 # my first read me file
 ## porgramming one
 ### smallest tit

-hello , my name is *retah*i love cat
+hello , my name is *retaj*i love cat

 here is a picture of my best teacher